Our Team’s Favorite Beaujolais Producers Right Now

 Bonnet-Cotton

 Looking for something to impress your wine geek friends?
-Bring a bottle of Pierre and Marie’s Beaujolais Blanc, made of 100% Chardonnay, grown on an unusual stripe of limestone on their domaine.
+Bring a bottle of Pierre and Marie’s Beaujolais Blanc, made of 100% Chardonnay, grown on an unusual stripe of limestone on their domaine—it's not always in stock so grab it if you see it.

 - Hooked on Beaujolais?
 Check out our interview with Mathieu Lapierre here, and read about those at the forefront of winemaking, pushing boundaries in the next generation of Beaujolais.